telliott99/covid/examples.md

-	-n    <int>    display the last -n values, default: 7 -N    <int>    display -N rows of data, default: 50 -c    <int>    --delta, change from x days ago, default: 1 -L    <int>    depth of search for keys and subkeys, default: 0
+	-n    <int>    display the last -n values, default: 7 -N    <int>    display -N rows of data, default: 50 -c    <int>    --delta, change from x days ago, default: 1

 	-a  --all      use the complete db, starting 2020-03-22 -d  --deaths   display deaths rather than cases (default)